-Completion of a culminating project includes an approved literature review, an approved culminating project topic, an approved final project paper, and a Culminating Project Defense.
+Completion of a culminating project includes an approved literature review, an approved culminating project proposal, an approved final project paper, and a Culminating Project Defense.

-After the Culminating Project Defense, the student's committee will convene and determine the outcome as follows:
+After the Culminating Project Defense, the student's Culminating Project team will convene and determine the outcome as follows:

-- 1. Approved without revisions.
+- 1. Approved without revisions,

 - 2. Approved with revisions, or

 - 3. Not Approved.

-Students must receive final approval on their paper and defense from their Chair and/or Committee prior to being approved for graduation.
+Students must receive final approval on their paper and project presentation from their Faculty Advisor and/or Culminating Project team prior to being approved for graduation.